 © 2011 The Lausanne Movement.
 This document may be reproduced in whole or in part without permission.
 The text should remain unchanged and an acknowledgement to The Lausanne Movement should be included.
 For publishing rights in English or in translation, email [email protected].
-A published version of The Cape Town Commitment is also available.

 The Third Lausanne Congress on World Evangelization (Cape Town, 16-25 October 2010) brought together 4,200 evangelical leaders from 198 countries, and extended to hundreds of thousands more, participating in meetings around the world, and online.
 Its goal?
 To bring a fresh challenge to the global Church to bear witness to Jesus Christ and all his teaching – in every nation, in every sphere of society, and in the realm of ideas.